wahlflo/zip_analyzer/README.md

 # zipAnalyzer
-A cli script to analyze zip archive.
+A cli script to analyze zip archives.

 ## Installation